 The chikungunya virus has been spreading rapidly, and it is considered likely that it will continue to expand its range beyond the areas already affected.
 Although the risk of widespread transmission within the United States is considered low, given the fact that travel associated cases continue and that regions of the United States harbor the Aedes mosquitoes that transmit the virus, the possibility of some local transmission remains.

-The Rico-Hesse laboratory at BCM has a very sensitive and rapid diagnostic tool available for detecting chikungunya virus in patient blood.
+The laboratory of Dr. Rebecca Rico-Hesse has a very sensitive and rapid diagnostic tool available for detecting chikungunya virus in patient blood.
 They developed a quantitative RT-PCR test that detects and indicates approximately how many viral particles are in a febrile patient’s blood.
 This could possibly correlate with a prognosis, in terms of fever duration, possibility for chronic joint pain, and infectiousness to mosquitoes.

 The diagnostic test can detect all Chikungunya virus variants (or “genotypes”, including the West African, Asian and ECSA genotype), and contains a control positive sample (to reduce false positives) that was prepared in a high containment facility at BCM.
 The protocol takes 2-4 hours, uses a very small amount of patient serum (100 microliters), and has been tested on a patient sample to confirm its sensitivity.

 Dr. Rico-Hesse has applied for funding to develop this into a routine test available to clinicians treating febrile patients who might have acquired chikungunya in Texas.
 It would be a very valuable test, as it is expected that chikungunya virus will be transmitted by mosquitoes along the Gulf Coast in the not-too-distant future.

 Effect of mosquito saliva alone on the human immune response